algao1/blurb/content/posts/kv_store.md

 }
 ```

 Let's take a look at the code for adding a SSTable, which shouldn't be too much of a surprise.
-We traverse our memtable, persisting each key-value pair by flushing both to file.
-Once we are done, we append our new SSTable to the first (and latest) layer of tables.
+We traverse over keys in our memtable, persisting each key-value pair by flushing both to file.
+Once we are done, we then append our new SSTable to the first (and latest) layer of tables.

 ```go
 // sst_manager.go